Trip To Japan

 Hitsumabushi

-Hitsumabushi is a famous Nagoya dish featuring grilled eel served over rice.
-What makes it special is how you eat it.
 The meal is divided into four parts.
-First, you eat the eel and rice as it is.
-For the second portion, you add green onions, wasabi, and nori (seaweed) to enhance the flavor.
+First, you eat the eel and rice as they are.
+Add green onions, wasabi, and nori (seaweed) to the second portion to enhance the flavor.

 Where to Try Hitsumabushi:

 • Atsuta Horaiken: Known as the birthplace of Hitsumabushi, this restaurant has been serving it for over 140 years.
-It's located near Atsuta Shrine, making it a popular spot for both locals and tourists.
+It's located near Atsuta Shrine, making it a popular spot for locals and tourists.

 Featured tour